fsText-suite/fsText/README.md

 ### Preparing your data

 We offer a text pre-processing pipeline as well as data augmentation techniques.
-To use `fstc` you need to create a Pandas DataFrame with the following columns:
+To use `fsText` you need to create a Pandas DataFrame with the following columns:

 | Text              | Label               |
 | ----------------- | --------------------|